Online Truing FAQs

 - What are shorted turns that Rotor Flux Monitoring detects?

 Failure of insulation between windings in a generator.

 - Does Cutsforth™ manufacture and install flux probes?

 Cutsforth™ does not manufacture or sell probes.
-Our system is agnostic to specific probe.
+However, our Rotor Flux Monitoring system is agnostic to probes within the industry.